 The aims of this module are to:

-• Enable students to demonstrate applied knowledge of specialist practice to an advanced level in their chosen Graphic Design and Visualisation area
+• Enable students to demonstrate applied knowledge of specialist practice to an advanced level in their chosen graphic design and visualisation area.

-• Support students to apply advanced visualisation systems and specialist techniques to
+• Support students to apply advanced visualisation systems and specialist techniques to answer complex design problems.

-• Empower students to develop, design and present radical/innovative proposals to help
+• Empower students to develop, design and present radical/innovative proposals to help them build a professional design profile.

 Final Project: Theoretical Perspectives (60 credits)